redhat-cop/cloud.aws_ops/extensions/patterns/configure_ec2/README.md

 To enable SSH access to the EC2 instance from your local machine, you need to do 2 things:

-1. **Provide a Key Name**: Enter a key name in the **key_name** parameter in the survey.
-A new key will be created (or an existing key with the specified namewill be used) and associated with the EC2 instance.
-If creating a new key pair, be sure to save the private key value provided at the end of the job run, as you'll need it for future access to the instance.
+1. **Provide the Key Name**: Specify an existing key name in the **key_name** parameter in the survey.
+The EC2 instance will be associated with the key pair corresponding to the provided name.
+If the key pair is unavailable, you will not be able to access the instance from your local machine.

 2. **Add a Security Group Rule for SSH Access**: Configure a security group rule to allow inbound SSH traffic from your local machine's IP address.
 Provide this rule in the **sg_rules** parameter in the survey.
 Following is an example of the security group rule: